At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description carefully to understand the specific responsibilities and requirements for the Audio Typist position.
-Tailor your application to highlight relevant skills and experiences that match these needs.
+Tailor your application to highlight relevant experience in audio typing and administration.

 How to prepare for a job interview at York and Scarborough Teaching Hospitals NHS Foundation Trust